DataDog/dd-sdk-flutter/examples/simple_example/README.md

 ## Feature Flags

-The `Flags` screen uses `openfeature_dart_client_sdk` with `datadog_openfeature_provider`.
+The `Flags` screen uses `openfeature_dart_client_sdk` with the `DatadogOpenFeatureProvider` from `datadog_flags`.
 This is the recommended integration for new Dart and Flutter applications.
 The app sets an OpenFeature evaluation context, registers the Datadog provider, and evaluates typed flags with programmatic defaults.

 The Datadog Flutter SDK initializes separately for RUM, Logs, and Traces.
 The OpenFeature provider owns the Flags runtime and its assignment lifecycle.